 NLG involves selecting the right words, structuring sentences correctly, and ensuring that the output is natural and human-like.
 It's a critical component of NLP that turns the machine's understanding into communicative language.

-11 components of NLP
+11 Components of NLP

 Natural language processing is a complex processing with several intersecting components.